 21 weeks – painting at school

 This has been a big month again!
 We went back to the doctor for your four month old shots when you were 18 weeks old!
 You were just over 16 pounds and 24 inches long.
 Growing like crazy!
 You started day care this month at 20 weeks old.
-We are loving daycare so far.
+Due to Covid we aren’t able to go inside the school, we’ve never seen your classroom except on Zoom and we met your teacher on Zoom also.
+It was a bit stressful at first to leave you somewhere we were so unfamiliar with.
+I’m happy to report we are loving daycare so far.
 Your teachers Ms. Brittney and Ms. Tamara are wonderful.
-We have an app that they are constantly updating with pictures and information throughout the day.
-You had your first sickness, after your first week of daycare you came home with a fever and tummy problems.
+We have an app that they are constantly updating with pictures and information throughout the day that helps us feel connected!
+You had your first sickness; after your first week of daycare you came home with a fever and tummy problems.
 Even though you may have been a little under the weather, you have really blossomed in the first few weeks of daycare.
 You tolerate tummy time much better, are playing like a champ with all of your toys, and becoming more and more social with the teachers and the other children.
 Dadima and Pop Pop are still at our house helping get you adjusted to daycare, they have loved spending so much time with you and will be so sad to go home to their house next week.
 We’ve seen lots of friends and family this month and it has been wonderful to see you interacting with them.
 You are quite the smiling social little one!
 You still love going for your daily stroller rides and you love bath time.
 You have become more interested in Bertie this month, you even pulled her hair once or twice.
 She has been so patient with you.
 We’ve had some highs and lows with your sleep this month, but all in all I think we are very lucky that you sleep well.
 Right now you’re sleeping from 8 pm until 6 am on a good night, and then occasionally still nap after your morning feeding.
 You still don’t nap too well during the day, 15 minutes here and there for a power nap.
 We think you’re afraid to miss out on the action.
 And on your five month birthday you rolled over for the first time!
 We love you big little one!
 It’s hard to believe our next update you will be a half a year old!

 It’s been another wonderful month with you.
 We can see you learning and growing so much.
 This month, at 14 weeks, Daylight Savings Time and what we’re guessing is the four month sleep regression hit at exactly the same time.
 Le sigh.
 So we had a bit of a setback with you sleeping through the night.
 A few nights you were up almost as much as when you were first born.
 The past week or so, you seem to be outgrowing it and have mostly been back to just waking up once and falling back to sleep with some help from Mom or Dad.
 At some point this month you stopped napping very well, and now we get a few 30 minute naps a day in.
 Dadima and Poppa Bob have been with us most of the month keeping you while Mom and Dad are at work, and it has been so fun to see you develop a bond with them.
 At 15 weeks you started trying to roll over, but haven’t quite mastered getting all the way over just yet.
 This month you started putting your hands and your fingers in your mouth to soothe yourself.
 You’ve started to be really interested in playing with all of your toys, for the most part they go straight in your mouth.
 Your grasp is getting better and better, you’ve even started trying to hold your bottle by yourself this month.
 You’re loving all the stroller rides that you’ve been on this month now that the weather is nice.
 We’re loving that you will still take a nice nap in the stroller.
 You love bath time still, and take a bath almost every evening to wind down before bed. we’ve been to swimming lessons every Saturday morning and you seem to be really enjoying them.
 I really hope you will be a water lover!
 We’ve finally figured out what makes you laugh out loud with joy.
 Tickling your tummy and tossing you in the air makes you scream and laugh, and we absolutely LOVE to hear you.
 We love you big.